LIBP2P-MIX

 5. Protocol Overview

+The Mix Protocol defines a decentralized, message-based routing layer that provides sender anonymity within the libp2p framework.
 It is agnostic to message content and semantics.
 Each message is treated as an opaque payload, wrapped into a Sphinx packet and routed independently through a randomly selected mix path.
 Along the path, each mix node removes one layer of encryption, adds a randomized delay, and forwards the packet to the next hop.
 This combination of layered encryption and per-hop delay provides resistance to traffic analysis and enables message-level unlinkability.

 Unlike typical custom libp2p protocols, the Mix Protocol is stateless—it does not establish persistent streams, negotiate protocols, or maintain sessions.
 Each message is self-contained and routed independently.